wikimedia/restbase-mod-table-spec/README.md

 When `revisionRetentionPolicy.type` is `ttl`, all items are maintained no less than for `revisionRetentionPolicy.ttl` seconds, and expire after that period.

+### latest_hash
+When `revisionRetentionPolicy.type` is `latest_hash`, only the latest row per `hash` key is kept, all the previous are deleted.
+The order is established by the ordering of the first `range` key.
+This retention policy is not supported for tables with secondary indexes and for tables with no `range` keys other than `tid`.

 ## Custom TTL
 A custom TTL can be set for individual objects on `PUT` requests by providing a special `_ttl` integer attribute.
 Its value indicates the amount of time (in seconds) after which